codesandbox/codesandbox-client/packages/homepage/content/articles/codesandbox-an-online-react-editor/index.md

 CodeSandbox has been a great ride so far, the reactions have been incredible and the support has been immense.
 If you have any suggestions/ideas about CodeSandbox or the roadmap we'd love to hear them!
-You can access us by emailing hello@codesandbox.io or by direct messaging [@CompuIves](https://twitter.com/CompuIves) on Twitter, we also watch the comments here.
+You can access us by emailing hello@codesandbox.stream or by direct messaging [@CompuIves](https://twitter.com/CompuIves) on Twitter, we also watch the comments here.